Version 6.1.2

 (minimum 8 bytes).Argon2id

-function is called with its default secure parameters (as of v0.5) to produce a 32-byte (256-bit) master key K
+function is called with its default secure parameters to produce a 32-byte (256-bit) master key K

 Quasor